incordlabs/cortex/README.md

 <br />

-Compared to other frameworks, Flash has a very different approach to supporting many backends.
-By design, most code is generic over the Backend trait, which allows us to build Flash with swappable backends.
+Compared to other frameworks, Cortex has a very different approach to supporting many backends.
+By design, most code is generic over the Backend trait, which allows us to build Cortex with swappable backends.
 This makes composing backend possible, augmenting them with additional functionalities such as autodifferentiation and automatic kernel fusion.